chxy95/HDRTVNet/README.md

 6. [Visualization](#visualization)

 ### Dataset
 We conduct a dataset using videos with 4K resolutions under HDR10 standard (10-bit, Rec.2020, PQ) and their counterpart SDR versions from Youtube.
 The dataset consists of a training set with 1235 image pairs and a test set with 117 image pairs.
 Please refer to the paper for the details on the processing of the dataset.
-The dataset can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1TwXnBzeV6TlD3zPvuEo8IQ) (access code: 6qvu) or [OneDrive](https://uofmacau-my.sharepoint.com/:f:/g/personal/yc17494_umac_mo/Ep6XPVP9XX9HrZDUR9SmjdkB-t1NSAddMIoX3iJmGwqW-Q?e=dNODeW) (access code: HDRTVNet).
+The dataset can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1TwXnBzeV6TlD3zPvuEo8IQ) (access code: 6qvu) or [OneDrive](https://uofmacau-my.sharepoint.com/:f:/g/personal/yc17494_umac_mo/Ep6XPVP9XX9HrZDUR9SmjdkB-t1NSAddMIoX3iJmGwqW-Q?e=dNODeW) (access code: HDRTVNet, , EXP: 2025.8.31).
 The training set is uploaded after subsection compression since it's too large.
 Please download the complete dataset to unzip.

 We also provide the original Youtube links of these videos, which can be found in this [**file**](https://raw.githubusercontent.com/chxy95/HDRTVNet/master/video_links.txt).
 Note that we cannot provide the download links since we do not have the copyright to distribute.
 If you have difficulty obtaining the video, please email to me. **Please download this dataset only for academic use.**